 Surgery for a Bankart lesion is highly recommended for active athletes, even after a single dislocation, especially those involved in contact sports, which increase the likelihood of a second shoulder dislocation and shoulder joint injury.
 Similarly to SLAP injuries, surgery consists in the repair of the labrum followed by the reattachment of the glenohumeral ligament to the glenoid rim mostly via arthroscopic surgery.
 The success rate of surgical repair is approximately 90% and patients are able to return to their sport activities.

 A number of exercises are available to strengthen the rotator cuff and the musculature of the shoulder and shoulder blades.
 Stretching is useful to restore flexibility and the range of movement of the shoulder joint.
-Following surgery the patient wears a sling for about three weeks until physiotherapy begins.
-In the recovery phase applications of cold pads, administration of pain killers and anti-inflammatory therapy with NSAIDs is standard rehabilitative management to improve symptoms.
-Physiotherapy consists of a number of methods:
+Following surgery the patient wears a sling for about three weeks until physiotherapy can begin.
+Rehabilitative management consists of a number of approaches:

 Physical exercise (pendular movements, shoulder shrug, rotation)